alcow5/Dental-Code-Mapping/README.md

 "Performed scaling and root planing on 4 quadrants for periodontal disease."

 "Fabricated and delivered complete upper denture for edentulous patient."

+"Delivered a unilateral space maintainer for a child with premature tooth loss."

+"Applied desensitizing medication to hypersensitive teeth."

+"Performed occlusal adjustment following crown placement."
 ```

 ### Response Format